mmatyas/pegasus-docs/docs/user-guide/config-files.md

 !!! tip "EmulationStation"
     If you have EmulationStation installed and set up, Pegasus will also check the directories set in `es_systems.cfg`, read the `gamelist.xml` files and use the metadata and assets defined there.

+    A tool for converting between ES and Pegasus files can be found [here](http://pegasus-frontend.org/tools/convert).

 !!! tip "Steam"
     Pegasus is also compatible with Steam.
 No additional settings are necessary, installed Steam games will automatically appear in Pegasus with metadata and multimedia assets.